 McDonald's (MCD) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the world's biggest hamburger chain had gained 0.07% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 0.21% and the S&P 500's gain of 1.32% in that time.
+Heading into today, shares of the world's biggest hamburger chain had gained 0.86% over the past month, outpacing the Retail-Wholesale sector's gain of 0.53% and lagging the S&P 500's gain of 1.51% in that time.

-Wall Street will be looking for positivity from MCD as it approaches its next earnings report date.
-In that report, analysts expect MCD to post earnings of $1.96 per share.
-This would mark a year-over-year decline of 0.51%.
+Investors will be hoping for strength from MCD as it approaches its next earnings release.
+The company is expected to report EPS of $1.96, down 0.51% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $5.30 billion, up 2.64% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.84 per share and revenue of $21.03 billion.
-These totals would mark changes of -0.76% and +0.04%, respectively, from last year.
+MCD's full-year Zacks Consensus Estimates are calling for earnings of $7.84 per share and revenue of $21.03 billion.
+These results would represent year-over-year changes of -0.76% and +0.04%, respectively.

-Investors might also notice recent changes to analyst estimates for MCD.
+Any recent changes to analyst estimates for MCD should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.13% lower.
-MCD is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.13% lower.
+MCD currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, MCD is holding a Forward P/E ratio of 24.79.
-This represents a premium compared to its industry's average Forward P/E of 23.65.
+Digging into valuation, MCD currently has a Forward P/E ratio of 24.88.
+For comparison, its industry has an average Forward P/E of 23.26, which means MCD is trading at a premium to the group.

-Also, we should mention that MCD has a PEG ratio of 2.94.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants industry currently had an average PEG ratio of 2.23 as of yesterday's close.
+Meanwhile, MCD's PEG ratio is currently 2.95.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Restaurants was holding an average PEG ratio of 2.23 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 56, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 51, which puts it in the top 20% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.